-Drawing from his 14 years’ experience, Kenny Weill will lead attendees through the process of writing a clear, concise and compelling foundation grant narrative.
+Drawing from his 16 years’ experience, Kenny Weill will lead attendees through the process of writing a clear, concise, and compelling foundation grant narrative.
 This includes both the longer “full proposal” narrative and the shorter concept paper or letter of inquiry.
-He will end with tips to avoid common pitfalls, and key components of a strong proposal.
+He will end with tips to avoid common pitfalls, and ways to determine whether your nonprofit is “grant-ready.”
+Participants will have the tools necessary to tell their organization’s and program’s story in a narrative that will be compelling to funders – and increase their chances of landing more grants.

 This workshop will cover: